H20Zhang/Secco-SIGMOD/README.md

 3. modify runSpark-logo.sh by replacing $SPARK_HOME with your own spark installation address.

 #### Run Test

+We've prepare a compiled jar package, Secco-assembly-0.1.jar, so that you can use test Secco without import the project and compiling it.

 To run the experiments in the paper: